fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/journal-entries.md

 ## Creating and managing journal entries

-While Fiskl automates much of the process there are many reason why you would need to manually create and edit journal entries.
+While Fiskl automates much of the process there are many reasons why you would need to manually create and edit journal entries.

 <Tabs>
   <TabItem value="businessOwner" label="Business owner" default>